-The functional life of the community is carried out by five standing teams: Community Enhancement, Gardens and Grounds, Common House, Systems and Buildings and Finance and Legal.
+The functional life of the community is primarily carried out by five standing teams: Community Enhancement, Gardens and Grounds, Common House, Systems and Buildings and Finance and Legal.
 We also have a Steering Team, largely made up of representatives from each of our standing teams, which serves as our Board of Directors.
-Members are expected to participate in one or two of the standing teams, which typically meet monthly and conduct much of their work between meetings.
+Members are expected to participate in one of the standing teams, which typically meet monthly and conduct much of their work between meetings.
 Silver Sage is also an incorporated homeowners association, to which all members belong.
 Our HOA collects monthly dues to pay for our common area utilities and maintenance, insurance, etc. While our Steering Team functions as our legal Board, most decisions not delegated to teams and affecting the community are brought to the monthly community meetings.

 How did Silver Sage come about?